History of St Denys'

 The Font and Font Cover

 The octagonal stone font is late Norman and was missing for a number of years until the Rector at the end of the 19th century found it lying in a field belonging to Horsegrove Farm being used as a cattle trough.
 Although slightly damaged, a small sum of money was exchanged and the font was returned to the church.
 How it came to be in the field is a mystery although it should be noted that Samuel Wickens was churchwarden from 1814-18 and he was the tenant of the farm in 1816!
+With the development of the south aisle refreshment area, the font was moved nearer the front of the church. |

-The richly covered octagonal oak front cover was made in 1533 and bears the coat of arms in George Nevill, Baron Burgavenny, Lord of the Manor of Rotherfield at the time.
+The richly covered octagonal oak font cover was made in 1533 and bears the coat of arms of George Nevill, Baron Burgavenny, Lord of the Manor of Rotherfield at the time.
 Other panels are carved with the heads of men, animals and scrollwork.
-The centre panel has a pair of doors, carved with a large shield and in the top right hand quarter is a carving of a boat said to represent the good ship “Bergavenny” in which the Neville’s ancestor accompanied William the Conqueror to our shores.
-The front cover was repaired in 1816 and the original panels are said to be of Flemish or French work.
-The church registers show there were French people living in Rotherfield at that time.
+The central panel has a pair of doors, carved with a large shield.
+The font cover was rebuilt in 1816 when the original panels, said to be of Flemish or French work were inserted into a new frame.
+The church registers show there were French people living in Rotherfield at that time With the development of the south aisle refreshment area, the font cover has been moved to the corner of the south aisle area. |

 The Pulpit

 The fine carved oak pulpit has a decorated canopy with winged bird ornament and friezes of salamanders and of acorns and oak leaves.
 It was made by Francis Gunby of Leeds in 1632 for the Chapel of the Archbishop of York at Bishopsthorpe.
-When it became redundant it was brought to Rotherfield in 1896 and installed in the church as a memorial to William Thomson, Archbishop of York.Archbishop Thomson’s daughter was married
+When it became redundant it was brought to Rotherfield in 1896 and installed in the church as a memorial to William Thomson, Archbishop of York.Archbishop Thomson’s daughter was married to Canon Goodwyn, Rector of Rotherfield from 1889 to 1898. |

 Memorials